aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

-# Guidance for training Evolutionary Scale Modeling (ESM-2) Models on Amazon SageMaker HyperPod clusters on AWS
+# Guidance for Training Evolutionary Scale Models (ESM-2) with Amazon SageMaker HyperPod on EKS and SLURM on AWS

 This guidance aims to instruct and guide users how to pretrain popular computational drug discovery models such as Evolutionary Scale Models (ESM) 2nd generation using the [DDP and FSDP](https://pub.aimind.so/distributed-data-parallel-ddp-vs-fully-sharded-data-parallel-fsdp-for-distributed-training-8de14a34d95d) frameworks on Amazon [Sagemaker Hyperpod](https://aws.amazon.com/sagemaker-ai/hyperpod/) clusters.
 This guidance instructs users on how to create Sagemaker Hyperpod clusters using both [Slurm](https://slurm.schedmd.com/documentation.html) and [Kubernetes](https://kubernetes.io/) orchestrations.
-In addition, this guidance will showcase how to train ESM-2 models on the HyperPod clusters.
+In addition, this guidance will showcase how to train ESM-2 models on the HyperPod clusters based on both orchestrators.

 ## Table of Contents